-Cynthia Nixon, known as Miranda Hobbes by fans of HBO’s “Sex and the City” series, officially declared her candidacy for governor of New York on March 19 – challenging incumbent Democrat Andrew Cuomo.
+Cynthia Nixon, known as Miranda Hobbes by fans of HBO’s “Sex and the City” series, officially is challenging incumbent Gov. Andrew Cuomo in New York's Democratic primary.

 “New York is my home.
 I’ve never lived anywhere else,” Nixon said in a campaign video.
 “New York is where I was raised and where I’m raising my kids.
 I’m a proud public school graduate and a prouder public school parent.”

 “I love New York.
 I’ve never wanted to live anywhere else, but something has to change,” Nixon said, adding that the government should fix the state’s problems with healthcare, mass incarceration and the subway system.

 Nixon, 52, is no stranger to politics.
 She’s often butted heads with Cuomo over issues pertaining to public education.
 She’s advocated for an increase in funding for public schools, breast cancer awareness and gay rights, among other things.
 She’s protested President Trump and campaigned for former President Barack Obama.